How to Track SERP Features in 2026 (Free + API Methods)

 PAA is a block of 3-4 expandable questions related to the original query.
 Click any one and 3-4 more questions appear underneath it.
 The block fans out indefinitely.
 Each question has its own cited source.

-Track the questions shown, the cited URLs, and the answer text.
+Track the questions shown, the cited URLs, and the answer text — the People Also Ask API returns all three per question.
 The question list rotates between refreshes, so a single snapshot understates real coverage.
 Track over a window of 5-10 fetches and union the results.

 5. Knowledge panel